ColinFay/jekyllthat/README.md

 `output: jekyllthat::jekylldown`

+## Worflow

-## Before using
+### Before using

-If you want to keep your Rmd inside `_posts`, you should add to your config.yml, in the exclude part :
+The easier worflow is to keep your Rmd inside the `_posts` folder.
+If you want to do that, you should specify jekyll to ignore this in your config.yml.
+You can manually specifiy this in the `exclude` part, by adding :

   - “\*.Rmd"

+You can also use the `config_rmd()`, that takes as argument the path to your `config.yml`.

-## Misc
+### Misc

 ## Contact